Search for Malaysia Airlines Flight 370: Underwater locator beacon search

 On 4 April, the search was refocused to three more northerly areas from 1060 to 2100 km west of Learmonth, spanning over 217000 km2.
 ADV Ocean Shield, fitted with a TPL-25 towed pinger locator, together with HMS Echo—which carried a "similar device", began searching for pings along a 240 km seabed line believed to be the Flight 370 impact area.
 Operators considered it a shot in the dark, when comparing the vast search area with the fact that TPL-25 could only search up to 50 mi2 per day.

 The Chinese vessel Haixun 01 made a possible ULB detection at 25.975°S 101.461°E using a handheld hydrophone; the following day, Haixun 01 made another possible ULB detection about 3 km (1.9 mi) further west.
 HMS Echo and a submarine were later tasked to the location of the Haixun 01's detections, but unable to make any detections.

 On 6 April, JACC announced that Ocean Shield had also picked up a signal, about 300 nmi from Haixun 01.
 It was announced the next day that the TPL-25 pinger locator towed by Ocean Shield had picked up a signal twice on 6 April.
 The first was on the morning of 6 April, at approximately 3000 m depth, and lasted two hours and 20 minutes.
 The second signal reception took place at approximately 300 m depth and lasted 13 minutes.
 During the second episode, two distinct pinger returns were audible.
 Both episodes of recorded signals, which took place at roughly the same position though several kilometres apart, were considered to be consistent with signals expected from an aircraft's flight recorder ULB.
 The signals received by Ocean Shield were recorded at the north of a newly calculated impact area, which was announced on 7 April, while the Haixun 01 signals had been recorded at its southern edge.
-Ocean Shield detected two more signals on 8 April.
+Ocean Shield received two more signals on 8 April.
 The first was acquired at 16:27 AWST and held for 5 minutes, 32 seconds and the second was acquired at 22:17 AWST and held for around seven minutes.
 Experts had determined that the earlier signals captured by Ocean Shield were "very stable, distinct, and clear ... at 33.331 kHz and ... consistently pulsed at a 1.106-second interval".
 These were said to be consistent with the flight recorder ULB. but the frequency of the detections was well outside the manufacturer's specification of 37.5 +/- 1.
 The later signals were at a frequency of 27 kHz, which raised doubts that they were from a black box.
 On 10 April, a signal recorded by one of the sonobuoys deployed with a hydrophone at 300 metres depth was found unlikely to have originated from Flight 370.